dylanbrandtner/CarND-Traffic-Sign-Classifier-P2-Dylan/README.md

 #### Training

-To train the model, I used a lot of python source from the LeNet lab.
+To train the model, I reused a lot of the python source code from the LeNet lab.
 This code uses 20 epochs, a batch size of 128, and a learning rate of .001.
 It calculates loss using softmax cross entropy.
 It minimizes loss using the Adam Optimizer which is built into TensorFlow.
 It then checks the model on the validation set and outputs an accuracy.

 #### Improving Validation Accuracy